Discordanian/constellation_connection/README.md

 # Dev notes
 When designing levels, make sure to enter the pairs in ascending order.

+# Lessons Learned
+I'm using a json file for the levels and because json lacks comment support I should have used dictionaries/associative arrays instead of positional arrays for the data points.

 # Tool links
 - http://asciiflow.com/
 - http://www.patorjk.com/software/taag/#p=display&f=Colossal&t=Type%20Something%20U